 Making Tower Onslaught: a love letter to Desktop Tower Defense

-For a whole generation of browser gamers, the original tower defense game wasn't something you bought — it was a tab you left open at work.
+For a whole generation of browser gamers, the original tower defense game wasn't something you bought.
+It was a tab you left open at work.
 Desktop Tower Defense, Paul Preece's 2007 Flash game, is the one that turned "build towers, watch the wave die" into a browser phenomenon.
-It's still out there if you go looking; a quick search turns up playable ports two decades later.
-Tower Onslaught is our attempt to bottle what made that game so easy to love — and to fix the one thing modern browsers took away.
+It's still out there if you go looking; a quick search turns up playable ports two decades on.
+Tower Onslaught is our shot at bottling what made that game so easy to love, and at fixing the one thing modern browsers quietly took away.

 Why Desktop Tower Defense stuck

-Strip away the nostalgia and Desktop Tower Defense was a near-perfect onboarding machine.
-You understood it in one wave.
-There was no campaign to unlock, no account, no install — you dropped a tower, creeps leaked, and you immediately, viscerally understood the entire game: spend limited money so that every shot matters.
-That single sentence is the whole genre, and DTD delivered it with zero ceremony.
+Strip the nostalgia off and Desktop Tower Defense was a near-perfect onboarding machine.
+You got it in one wave.
+No campaign to unlock, no account, no install.
+You dropped a tower, creeps leaked, and you instantly, physically understood the entire game: spend limited money so that every shot matters.
+That one sentence is the whole genre, and DTD handed it to you with zero ceremony.

-It also had the quality that keeps a game open in a tab for a week: a clean failure state.
+It had the other thing that keeps a game open in a tab for a week, too: a clean failure state.
 You didn't lose to randomness or a paywall.
-You lost because that one corner didn't have enough coverage, and you knew it the instant the creep slipped past.
-That's the feeling we wanted back.
+You lost because one corner didn't have enough coverage, and you knew it the second the creep slipped past.
+That feeling is what we wanted back.

 The one thing we changed: open mazes vs. designed paths

 Here's the honest divergence.
-Desktop Tower Defense's signature was the open field — there was no road.
-You built the maze yourself out of towers, forcing creeps to snake through your gauntlet.
-It was brilliant, and it was also the single most common way new players bounced: your first maze leaks because you accidentally walled yourself into a short path, and the "why did I lose" is a layout puzzle, not a combat one.
+Desktop Tower Defense's signature was the open field.
+There was no road.
+You built the maze yourself out of towers, herding creeps through a gauntlet of your own making.
+It was brilliant, and it was also the single most common way new players bounced off: your first maze leaks because you've accidentally walled yourself into a short path, and now "why did I lose" is a layout puzzle instead of a combat one.

 Tower Onslaught keeps the soul and swaps the skeleton.
-Enemies wind along a designed road from gate to portal, and you build off-road.
-That's the Bloons TD lineage more than the DTD one, and we chose it on purpose: the path is legible the moment the map loads, so 100% of your decisions go into combat — coverage, target priority, slows — instead of accidental geometry.
-The depth that maze-building gave DTD, we moved into eleven biomes with genuinely different road shapes: long straights that reward range, hairpins that beg for splash, chokes that make a single slow tower carry a whole run.
+Enemies follow a designed road from gate to portal, and you build off to the sides of it.
+That's the Bloons TD lineage more than the DTD one, and we picked it deliberately.
+The path reads the instant the map loads, so all of your decisions land on combat (coverage, target priority, slows) instead of accidental geometry.
+The depth that maze-building gave DTD, we pushed into eleven biomes with genuinely different road shapes: long straights that reward range, hairpins that beg for splash, chokes where a single slow tower can carry a whole run.

 Eight towers, two paths each, permanent unlocks

-The other thing we borrowed from the golden age of TD is commitment.
-Every one of the eight towers has two mutually-exclusive upgrade trees, and they diverge hard — a tower taken halfway down both is half a tower.
-The interesting decision isn't "can I afford the upgrade," it's "which version of this tower does this map need?"
-A frost tower built for range covers a long straight; the same tower built for depth becomes the slow source the whole Hard-mode layout routes around.
+The other thing we lifted from the golden age of tower defense is commitment.
+Each of the eight towers has two mutually-exclusive upgrade trees, and they split hard.
+A tower taken halfway down both is half a tower.
+The interesting question isn't whether you can afford the upgrade.
+It's which version of this tower the map in front of you actually needs.
+A frost tower built for range blankets a long straight; the same tower built for depth turns into the slow source the whole Hard-mode layout routes around.

-Towers unlock permanently as you climb the waves, so the meta-progression is knowledge plus a slowly widening toolbox — never a stat wall.
-You don't out-money a hard wave; you out-place it.
-And because nothing is gated behind currency you have to grind for, a returning player drops straight back into the part that's actually fun: reading a fresh map and deciding where the kill windows live.
+Towers unlock for good as you climb the waves, so the meta-progression is knowledge plus a slowly widening toolbox rather than a stat wall.
+You don't out-money a hard wave.
+You out-place it.
+And since nothing's locked behind a currency you have to grind for, a returning player drops straight back into the actually-fun part: reading a fresh map and working out where the kill windows are.

 The part that isn't a tribute

-One thing Desktop Tower Defense never had: a finale that fights back.
-Tower Onslaught hides a Normal/Hard split and, at the very end, the Cosmic Leviathan — the multiversal boss that's been punching through every game on the site.
+One thing Desktop Tower Defense never had was a finale that fights back.
+Tower Onslaught hides a Normal/Hard split and, right at the end, the Cosmic Leviathan, the multiversal boss that's been punching through every game on the site.
 It's a deliberate wall.
-A layout that comfortably clears the standard waves will get shredded if you haven't learned to stack slows and overlap coverage by the time it arrives.
-The early game teaches you the fundamentals; the Leviathan checks whether you were paying attention.
+A layout that cruises through the standard waves gets shredded if you haven't learned to stack slows and overlap coverage by the time it shows up.
+The early game teaches you the fundamentals; the Leviathan checks whether any of it stuck.

-That's really the whole design brief: the instant-on accessibility of the Flash classics, with the depth pushed into placement and tuning instead of maze-puzzles and paywalls.
+That's really the whole brief: the instant-on accessibility of the Flash classics, with the depth pushed into placement and tuning instead of maze-puzzles and paywalls.
 No install, no account, leaks you can actually diagnose.
-Play Tower Onslaught free in your browser — and if you've never played the game that started it all, go find Desktop Tower Defense too.
+Play Tower Onslaught free in your browser, and if you've never played the game that kicked it all off, go find Desktop Tower Defense too.
 It earned the tab.